roberddd/PF2B/docs/support/faq.md

 ### Can I use the plants commercially?

 :   Yes, you can use the plants commercially, including in games, client work, and project files.
 However, while you can modify and resell assets created from scratch in PlantFactory, you cannot resell models derived from PlantCatalog content.
-For the exact terms and the most up-to-date details, please check the [official PlantFactory FAQ](https://www.bentley.com/software/e-on-software-free-downloads/#faq).
+For the exact terms and the most up-to-date details, please check the [official PlantFactory FAQ](https://www.bentley.com/software/e-on-software-free-downloads/#faq){ target="_blank" }.

     All plants exported with PF2B use custom shaders, which you are free to use in your projects, but you may not sell the shaders themselves.